pixijs/guides/docs/basics/containers.md

 # PixiJS Guides
 ## Working with Containers

-The {@link PIXI.Container} class provides a simple display object that does what its name implies - collect a set of child objects together.
+The {@link PIXI.Container Container} class provides a simple display object that does what its name implies - collect a set of child objects together.
 But beyond grouping objects, containers have a few uses that you should be aware of.

 ## Containers as Groups

-Almost every type of display object is also derived from PIXI.Container - even Sprites!
+Almost every type of display object is also derived from Container - even Sprites!
 This means that in many cases you can create a parent-child hierarchy with the objects you want to render.

 However, it's a good idea _not_ to do this.
 Standalone Container objects are **very** cheap to render, and having a proper hierarchy of Container objects, each containing one or more renderable objects, provides flexibility in rendering order.
 It also future-proofs your code, as when you need to add an additional object to a branch of the tree, your animation logic doesn't need to change - just drop the new object into the proper Container, and your logic moves the Container with no changes to your code.